ClusterWS/cWS/README.md

 socket.on('pong', () => {})

-socket.ping() // manualy send ping to the server socket.pong() // manualy send pong to the server
+socket.ping() // manualy send ping to the server

 socket.send(msg) // send message to the server binary | string